VitoBu-Eng/Curriculum_Vitae/README.md

     1. [**Conference papers:**](#conference-papers)

 ## About me:
-I'm a Biomedical Engineer specialising in Biomechanics, with a background in experimental testing for material characterisation and constitutive modelling of polymers, as well as soft and hard biological tissues.
+I'm a Biomedical Engineer specialising in Biomechanics, with a background in experimental testing for material characterisation and constitutive modelling and Finite Element Analysis (FEA) of polymers, as well as soft and hard biological tissues.
-My research focuses on numerical modelling of the mechanical behaviour of materials, and I am constantly working to enhance my skills in Finite Element Analysis (FEA).
+Throughout my academic career, my work focused on accurately simulating material behaviour by integrating experimental data with advanced numerical methods.
+During my PhD research at the [**BIOMAST Lab**](https://biomast.polito.it/) (Bio-Materials and Structures) Lab, I focused on the mechanical characterisation of soft tissues and polymers.
+My research aimed to develop numerical models of human and animal body parts, enabling in-depth investigations of orthopaedic problems that pose a challenge in medical treatment and care.

 Accurate material modelling requires a comprehensive understanding of its mechanical behaviour, which can only be achieved through experimental testing.
 Over the years, I have both reviewed the relevant research literature and performed a wide range of experiments to investigate material responses under different conditions.

 Parallel to these activities, I possess advanced skills in CAD and 3D printing.

-I have been working at the [**BIOMAST Lab**](https://biomast.polito.it/) (Bio-Materials and Structures) Lab, where my research focuses on developing numerical models of human and animal body parts, enabling in-depth investigations of orthopaedic problems that present challenges in medical treatment and care.
-I am actively involved in the [**T-REMEDIE project**](https://www.eurekaventure.it/portfolio/the-t-rem3die-politecnico-di-torino) (Tendon REpair MEdical DevIcE) project, developed at Politecnico di Torino, which won the Eureka!
-Proof of Concept (250k) and the Ancalau Award.
+I was a Core Team Member of the [**T-REMEDIE project**](https://www.eurekaventure.it/portfolio/the-t-rem3die-politecnico-di-torino) (Tendon REpair MEdical DevIcE) project.
+I contributed to securing approximately 400k € in funding and winning the Eureka!
+Proof of Concept (250k €) and Ancalau awards.
 T-REMEDIE is an innovative biocompatible and biodegradable device for tendon repair.

-I am also part of the [**T-SURE project**](https://biomast.polito.it/t-sure/)  (Tissue SUrgical REpair) project, an innovative device for abdominal hernia repair.
+I am also a co-inventor of the [**T-SURE project**](https://biomast.polito.it/t-sure/) (Tissue SUrgical REpair) device for abdominal hernia repair.
+The project was the winner of the Spark Innovation Contest and was funded by a Compagnia di San Paolo Proof of Concept grant.
+T-SURE is an innovative biocompatible and biodegradable device that rethinks the standard surgical procedure for abdominal hernia repair.

 ## Finite Element Projects: